 WCS Site Overview:

-Located within a 1,200-ft. thick nearly impermeable red-bed clay formation, the Waste Control Specialists (WCS) site ensures safe and permanent disposal of radioactive waste by combining this unique natural barrier with a custom designed and engineered, 7-ft. thick, steel-reinforced concrete liner system.
-WCS operates a fully licensed 1,338-acre facility located on our 14,900-acre site in western Andrews County, Texas.
+Located on a 600-ft. thick nearly impermeable red-bed clay formation, the Waste Control Specialists (WCS) site ensures safe and permanent disposal of radioactive waste by taking advantage of this unique natural barrier.
+WCS operates a licensed 1,338-acre facility located on our 14,900-acre site in western Andrews County, Texas.

 - WCS provides a one-stop location for treatment, storage and disposal of low-level radioactive waste (LLRW) and mixed low-level radioactive waste.

-- WCS provides vital disposal services at its Compact Waste Facility (CWF) for Texas generators of (LLRW) and generators in 34 other states that do not have an operating compact facility.
+- WCS provides vital disposal services at its Compact Waste Facility (CWF) for Texas generators of LLRW and generators in 34 other states that do not have an operating compact facility.
 Those generators include nuclear power plants, hospitals and research centers.
-WCS provides similar disposal options for the U.S. Department of Energy at its Federal Waste Facility (FWF) and for Section 11e.(2) waste at its Byproduct Waste Facility.
+WCS provides similar disposal options for the U.S. Department of Energy at its Federal Waste Facility and at its Byproduct Waste Facility.

-- Offering the most robust facilities of their kind in the world, WCS is a long-term solution for the nation’s commercial and public radioactive waste generators.
-Furthermore, the environmental, management and transportation measures WCS takes on a daily basis ensure that any waste disposed of at a WCS facility will be safe and secure.
+- Offering the most robust facilities of their kind in the world, WCS is a long-term solution for the nation’s commercial and government radioactive waste generators.

 Consolidated Interim Storage Facility license application